kaarana/dbt-data/README.md

 This respository is to maintain DBT data of various schemes in India.
 To understand how DBT functions as a primer, read the overview document about DBT and PFMS.
 DBT failures are a concern and they happen for various reasons, the document about DBT failures outlines some of them.

+## PFMS

+This folder has data about all centrally sponsored schemes and state sponsored schemes, this was obtained under an RTI from Controller General of Accounts.

 ## MOHFW